Lamby777/RC-Homes/README.md

 - Uses MySQL or MariaDB
 - Fast performance, even when huge amounts of homes are set
 - Admins can see/edit nearby homes of players
-- Convenient commands to flip between 2 temporary home slots (wip)
+- Convenient commands for swapping between locations (temporary homes)
 - Supports wildcards for deleting homes (wip)
 - Your zP-Homes 0.13.0 database will carry over!
 No need to start over.
   - Switching back to zP-Homes probably won't work after migration.
 Don't count on it.